luminahi/node-mongo-docker/README.md

 # node-mongo-docker
-trying docker compose on node and mongo
+trying docker compose on node and mongodb